-Gerber files represent copper layers images, solder mask, legend, and drill and route data.
-Attributes provide meta-information about these images, such as whether a graphics object is and SMD pad, a via pad or a fiducial, or net names of connections.Based on an open ASCII vector format for 2D binary images, the Gerber file format is simple, compact and unequivocal.
-Thanks to its use of printable 7-bit ASCII characters, it is portable and easy to debug.
-Indeed, implementations are thoroughly field-tested and debugged.
+Gerber layer files represent copper layers, solder mask, legend, and drill and route data.
+Attributes provide meta-information about these images, such as whether a graphics object is an SMD pad, a via pad or a fiducial, or net names of connections.
+The Gerber job file transfers PCB fabrication characteristics, such as thickness or finish, in a standardized and machine readable manner.
+The Gerber format is simple, compact and unequivocal.
+Thanks to its use of printable 7-bit ASCII characters, it is portable, human-readable and easy to debug.
+Implementations are thoroughly field-tested and debugged.